larryaasen/upgrader/README.md

 | WEB | &#10060; No | &#9989; Yes |
 | WINDOWS | &#10060; No | &#9989; Yes |

-### UI
+## Widgets
-The UI comes in two flavors: alert or card.
-The [UpgradeAlert](#alert-example) class is used to display the popup alert prompt, and the [UpgradeCard](#card-example) class is used to display the inline material design card.
+The widgets come in two flavors: alert or card.
+The [UpgradeAlert](#alert-example) widget is used to display the popup alert prompt, and the [UpgradeCard](#card-example) widget is used to display the inline material design card.

-### Localization
-The text displayed in the `upgrader` package is localized in [many languages](#language-localization), and supports customization.

-### Release Notes
-The release notes are displayed by default when a new version is available.
-On Android the release notes are taken from the the WHAT'S NEW section on Google Play when available, otherwise the main app description is used.
-On iOS the release notes are taken from the App Store What's New section.
-For [appcast](#appcast)), the release notes are taken from the description field.

-#### Android
-Add this text to the bottom of the full description field in the Google Play Console under the main store listing.

-#### iOS
-Add this text to the bottom of the description field in App Store Connect in the description field.

 ## Alert Example